 This is but one of the important reminders for businesses of all types and sizes about the need to manage their brands in disciplined and systematic ways in order to protect what they own and sustain their viability.
+It is also a call for increased awareness of mediation and alternate forms of dispute resolution in an international context.
+Cost, consistency, certainty, and conclusion in an expedited timeframe are drivers for consideration of mediation as an alternative to litigation when the stakes are highest, as they are undoubtedly within the global market for brands.

-The reminders, explicit and implicit, are to be found, interestingly enough, in a story about the fine art market.
-The story emerges from a recent American court case concerning a painting, who really made it and, therefore, what its value was, or wasn't.
+The reminders, explicit and implicit, can be found, interestingly enough, in a story about the fine art market.
+The story emerges from a recent court case in the United States concerning a painting, who really made it and, therefore, what its value was, or wasn't.

-By all media reports the case, Fletcher v Doig, is one of the first of its kind, a case in a U.S. court arising from refutation of "authorship" of a painting that was created in Canada.
-When an internationally renowned artist, Peter Doig, denied authorship of a painting, he was sued for damages.
+By all media reports the case, Fletcher v.
+Doig, is one of the first of its kind, a case in a US court arising from refutation of "authorship" of a painting that was created in Canada.
+When an internationally renowned artist, Peter Doig, denied authorship of a painting, he was sued for damages for interfering with the market for a painting which was "his."